dasmehdix/drone-dataset/README.md

 # drone-dataset [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 Drone dataset to lock on enemy drones

 This dataset prepared for academical and competition purpose.
 Main idea of this dataset is to guide our drone to other drones.
 Dataset includes ~1400 drone images and label files.
 The label files are in format of both .txt and .xml.
 So, You can use it with Tensorflow, Darknet and PyTorch too.
-Most of images taken from Google and Yandex's image search toolbox with image scrapers.
+Most of images taken from Google and Yandex's image search toolbox with image(web) scrapers.
 The other images are cropped from drone videos that downloaded from Youtube.
-Results are pretty good.
+Results are pretty good(%86mAP).

 Here is the [link](https://www.kaggle.com/dasmehdixtr/drone-dataset-uav) of dataset